“Poor ol’ Jimmy sits alone in the moonlight

 Puts on Sinatra and starts to cry…”

-There it was, another brief item buried in the Google News feed connected to Frank Sinatra’s centennial year.
-The opening sentence instantaneously garnered my attention: “The first pop music concept album ever released, Frank Sinatra’s In the Wee Small Hours of the Morning is celebrating its sixtieth birthday this week.”
-In a time when the world continued to reexamine the significance of Frank Sinatra, this was but an infinitesimal, blip-on-the-screen item when it was published this past April.
-And yet, the aftershocks of a disc that was recorded six decades ago are still being felt today.
+There it was, another brief item buried in the Google News feed connected to Frank Sinatra’s centennial year back in 2015.
+The opening sentence instantaneously garnered my attention: “The first pop music concept album ever released, Frank Sinatra’s In the Wee Small Hours of the Morning is celebrating its 60th birthday this week.”
+In a time when the world continued to reexamine the significance of Frank Sinatra, this was but an infinitesimal, blip-on-the-screen item when it was published three years ago.
+And yet, the aftershocks of a disc that was recorded back in 1955 are still being felt all these years later.

 A three-in-the-morning rumination on misery, In The Wee Small Hours of the Morning, captured Sinatra’s emotional nose-dive after he and second wife Ava Gardner’s marriage began to crumble.
 Despite its prevailing gloom, the disc’s influence became so widespread that it is now credited with setting the standard for all concept albums thereafter.